Near-Optimal Performance of Stochastic Model Predictive Control: Main Results

 The proof is deferred to Appendix \ref{apx:decay}.
 The proof involves the reformulation of Problem \eqref{eqn:orig} into~a~finite-dimensional multistage program.
 This formulation enables performing the perturbation analysis in a convenient linear system form.
 By applying the state-of-the-art perturbation bound on the graph-structured Karush--Kuhn--Tucker system \cite{shin2022exponential} and establishing a connection between Assumption \ref{ass:main} and the uniform regularity conditions, we obtain the desired result.

 Theorem \ref{thm:decay} indicates that the perturbation in the far future stages $p(\xi_{t'})$ (with $t'\gg \tau)$ has an exponentially vanishing effect on the current stage decision $w^{(\tau,W)}_\tau(\bxi_{0:\tau};\overline{w}_{\tau-1})$, and conversely the perturbation in the current stage $p(\xi_{\tau})$ has an exponentially small effect on the later stage decisions $w^{(\tau,W)}_{t'}(\bxi_{0:t'};\overline{w}_{\tau-1})$ (with $t'\gg \tau)$.
-Since the current stage solution is the only actuated decision in SPC, it makes intuitive sense that SPC can achieve high performance without taking into account far-future time stages.
-This observation reveals the fact that the perturbation result will play a crucial role in establishing the near-optimality of SPC performance.
+Since the current stage solution is the only actuated decision in SMPC, it makes intuitive sense that SMPC can achieve high performance without taking into account far-future time stages.
+This observation reveals the fact that the perturbation result will play a crucial role in establishing the near-optimality of SMPC performance.

 We now observe that the optimal policy $\{w^\star_t(\cdot;\overline{w}_{-1})\}_{t\in\cT}$ is the same as the open-loop policy $\{w^{(0,T)}_t(\cdot;\overline{w}_{-1})\}_{t\in\cT}$, where the prediction window length is set to the full horizon length $W=T$, and we obtain the following corollary.